Phase diagram of a distorted kagome antiferromagnet and application to Y-kapellasite

 As it represents a previously unexplored magnetic state, it is interesting to study the classical spin wave dispersion of the $\vec{Q}=(1/3,1/3)$ order.
-To this end, we performed linear spin wave calculations with the \textsc{SpinW} package~\cite{spinwref}, computing the classical ground state by energy minimization.
-In Fig.~\ref{fig:spinwaves_1}, we show the spin wave spectra for the $\vec{Q}=(1/3,1/3)$ magnetic order in three paradigmatic regimes (with $J'=0$ in each case): $J \ll J_{\varhexagon}$ (\textit{strong hexagons} limit) [Fig.~\ref{fig:spinwaves_1}~(a)], $J = J_{\varhexagon}$ [Fig.~\ref{fig:spinwaves_1}~(b)], and $J \gg J_{\varhexagon}$ (\textit{strong trimers} limit) [Fig.~\ref{fig:spinwaves_1}~(c)].
+In Fig.~\ref{fig:spinwaves_1}, we show the spin wave spectra for the $\vec{Q}=(1/3,1/3)$ magnetic order in three paradigmatic regimes (with $J'=0$ in each case): $J \ll J_{\varhexagon}$ (strong hexagon limit) [Fig.~\ref{fig:spinwaves_1}\,a], $J = J_{\varhexagon}$ [Fig.~\ref{fig:spinwaves_1}\,b], and $J \gg J_{\varhexagon}$ (strong trimer limit) [Fig.~\ref{fig:spinwaves_1}\,c].
 In all three cases the spin wave spectrum has gapless modes at $\Gamma$ and $K$ points.
 For $J\ll J_{\varhexagon}$, $J = J_{\varhexagon}$, we observe a finite gap between the low-lying magnon band (which gives rise to three branches when folded) and the higher bands.
-In the \textit{strong hexagons} limit, where the system is made of weakly coupled hexagons forming a triangular pattern, the excitation spectrum resembles the one of the triangular lattice antiferromagnet.
-The gap between the low-lying branches and the higher ones closes when the ratio $J/J_{\varhexagon}$ is sufficiently large, as shown by the $J\gg J_{\varhexagon}$ case [Fig.~\ref{fig:spinwaves_1}~(c)].
-In this limit (\textit{strong trimers} limit), the system is described by trimers of spins forming an effective kagome lattice, and the spin wave spectrum resembles that of the kagome $\sqrt{3}\times\sqrt{3}$ magnetic order.
+In the strong hexagon limit, where the system is made of weakly coupled hexagons forming a triangular pattern, the excitation spectrum at low energies resembles that of the triangular lattice antiferromagnet (see Supplementary Note 2 and Supplementary Fig.\,3).
+The gap between the low-lying branches and the higher ones closes when the ratio $J/J_{\varhexagon}$ is sufficiently large, as shown by the $J\gg J_{\varhexagon}$ case [Fig.~\ref{fig:spinwaves_1}\,c].
+In this limit (strong trimer limit), the system is described by trimers of spins forming an effective kagome lattice, and the spin wave spectrum resembles that of the kagome $\sqrt{3}\times\sqrt{3}$ magnetic order (see Supplementary Note 2 and Supplementary Fig.\,3).